srsudar/bootstrap-baked/README.md

 code for the navbar is defined in `appPreBake/includes/navbar.html`, and it is added to other the final `.html` files using templates.
 That way when you want to make a change you only have to change it in one place.

+### Bug Fixes

+Yo webapp 1.1.2 has two issues I've encountered.
+The first is that glyphicons aren't correctly copied to the `dist` folder in the default installation, but they are here.
+Take a look in the Gruntfile for details.

+The second is that the imagemin task sometimes hangs, fails, or produces images of size zero.
+A fix for this is to not cache the images.
+This is not enabled by default, since caching is usually good.
+If you encounter any of these problems, try following the instructions to fix it near the imagemin task in the Gruntfile.

 ## How it Works